jitsi-contrib/jitas/doc/developer-guide.md

 ##### MATE Desktop Environment

-`MATE` selected as the first supported desktop environment.
+`MATE` is selected as the first supported desktop environment.
 It's lightweight, easy to use for many users and works well in a VNC session.

 ##### x11vnc